janikralj/outfit7_expertise_test/README.md

 ## **Documentation about expertise test**

 I changed already existing code in provided sample project for easier usage.
 I created driver and constants classes.
-In driver class, which should be used to work with driver, there are methods, such as: create driver, takeScreenshto, tap on middle of screen,...
+In driver class, which should be used to work with driver, there are methods like: create driver, takeScreenshot, tap on middle of the screen, ...
-Under constants we have 2 classes one is for id_elements and one with xpaths.
+Under constants there are 2 classes, one is for id_elements and one for xpaths.
-With those 2 classes there won't be hard coded strings all over project, and they will be all in one place.
+The purpose of those 2 classes is that all constants are stored in one place and are not hardcoded all over the project.

 Also added @AfterAll Junit method which is executed after all tests.
 With this we properly quit driver.